Fun Things To Do In San Francisco

 Check out the incredible view from the Top of the Mark in the Mark Hopkins Hotel.
 Opens at 4:30 daily

 See Beach Blanket Babylon in North Beach.
 This show is edgy to say the least!
-It’s the world’s longest-running musical revue (since 1974) and is extremely entertaining.
+It’s the world’s longest-running musical revue (since 1974) and extremely entertaining.
 Kids, 5 and older, are welcome for the Sunday matinees at 2:00 and 5:00 (rated PG-13)

 Go jump at the House of Air Trampoline Park, Chrissy Field.